Tushar-bioinfo/learning-bioinformatics/_posts/2025-08-12-Perceptron-playground.md

   alt: "Boston housing prediction banner"
 ---

-Today, I decided to dive into one of the most classic machine learning algorithms: the **Perceptron**.
+Today, I took a step back to explore one of the **most classic** algorithms in machine learning: the **Perceptron**.
-It’s simple, fast, and a great starting point for understanding how linear models work — but also a perfect example of their limitations.
+It’s simple, lightning-fast to train, and a great first stop for anyone trying to understand how linear models work.
+But — as I quickly learned — it’s also the perfect example of why we sometimes need more than just a straight line.

 {: .prompt-info }
 **What is a Perceptron?**
+Think of it as a single neuron in a brain-inspired network:
-A perceptron is essentially a single neuron: it takes input features, multiplies them by weights, adds a bias, and passes the sum through a step function to decide between two classes.
+it takes in input features → multiplies them by weights → adds a bias → and runs the sum through a step function to decide between two classes.

 ---